Ubisoft Forward: Every trailer and announcement from the showcase

 Assassin's Creed Valhalla

-We also got another look at Ubisoft's stealth series and an Assassin's Creed Valhalla release date, with a dive into some gameplay showing off some of the Viking antics you'll be getting up to when the game releases later this year.
+We also got another look at Ubisoft's stealth series, along with an official Assassin's Creed Valhalla release date.
+With a dive into the gameplay, you get to see some of the Viking antics you'll be getting up to when the game releases later this year.
 As Eivor, you'll take on enemies who will attack in all manner of different ways and it's up to you to work out their weaknesses.
 You can customise your fighting style in any way you wish, including dual-wielding any weapons you want - including two shields.

 Far Cry 6